MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   For more information, see [Failure mode analysis for Azure applications](/azure/architecture/resiliency/failure-mode-analysis).
 >
 > - **Build redundancy**: Build redundancy in the application and supporting infrastructure.
 Spread instances across availability zones to improve fault tolerance.
-Route traffic to other zones if one zone fails.
+Traffic is routed to other zones if one zone fails.
 Deploy your application across multiple regions to ensure that your app remains available, even if an entire region experiences an outage.
 >
 >   Build similar levels of redundancy in dependent services.
 For instance, application instances bind to blob storage.
 Consider configuring the associated storage account with zone-redundant storage (ZRS) if an application uses a zone-redundant deployment.
 >